TyRyRo/backtesting.py-Dockerized/README.md

 2) Run the docker container: ```docker run -p 8888:8888 <tag>```.
 3) This will run a container with a ```jupyter notebook``` entrypoint.
 To access the notebook in your local browser, use the URL/token in the shell output provided by the docker run command.
 4) You should now be able to access the project in your local browser via jupyter.

+## Use Your Own Strategy
+1) All you have to do is run your own backtesting.py class strategy as a jupyter notebook.

+## Graphical Plotting
+1) This project installs the required Bokeh and jupyter-bokeh pip packages needed so that if you use the ```backtesting.plot()``` function, it will automatically plot a visual representation for you in the jupyter notebook.